phetsims/phet-info/doc/new-dev-onboarding.md

 ### Quality Assurance Testing

 The Quality Assurance (QA) process is a critical component in the creation, refinement, and deployment of PhET Sims.
-Once a sim reaches a stage of development, the QA team will become involved in the testing process.
+Once a Sim reaches a stage of development where it is ready for testing it is deployed as a development (dev) version and forwarded to our QA team.
 This team's task is to rigorously test the sim across a variety of devices and platforms to ensure correct functionality, acceptable performance, and a satisfying user experience.
 This process often involves identifying and exploring edge cases, seeking out unpredictable behavior, and uncovering any potential bugs within the system.
 When a QA team member encounters a problem, they will report it through a GitHub issue and notify the developer